FAQ

 Born: 1981, Whangarei, New Zealand

-Lived: Whangarei, Otematata, Oamaru, Christchurch (New Zealand), Fuuchuu-shi (Japan), Melbourne (Australia)
+Lived: Whangarei, Otematata, Oamaru, Blenheim and Christchurch in New Zealand, Fuuchuu-shi in Japan, Melbourne in Australia.

-Hobbies: Baking, World of Warcraft, reading, cocktail concoction, and watching movies about cheerleaders.
+Hobbies: Reading, baking, video games, table-top role-playing-games, sewing, cocktail concoction, and watching movies about cheerleaders.

 Favourite Foods: Apples, chocolate, pretty much anything I can bake.

-Favourite TV Shows: Avatar: The Last Airbender, Leverage, Friday Night Lights and Bones.
+Favourite TV Shows: Avatar: The Last Airbender, Leverage, Parks and Recreation, What We Do In The Shadows, and The Great British Sewing Bee.

 Favourite Play: Much Ado About Nothing.

-Will there be a sequel to Guardian of the Dead?
+Will there be a third book in the When We Wake series?
+How about a sequel to Guardian of the Dead?

 How long does it take to write your books?